Vishnupriya16102004/gait-analysis-ioht-ml/README.md

 View output and anomaly detection results
 📈 Outcome

+⚠️ Challenges Faced
+Noisy and inconsistent sensor data
+Difficulty in extracting stable patterns from real-world signals

 The project demonstrates how sensor data can be analyzed using machine learning to detect irregular gait patterns, highlighting challenges in real-world data reliability.